-This policy and procedure applies to all employees (which throughout this policy and procedure includes workers as defined and extended by the Employment Rights Act 1996) and governors.
+This policy applies to all employees (which throughout this policy includes workers) and governors.
+Other individuals performing functions in relation to the organisation, such as contractors, should have access to it.

 It is important to the school that any fraud, misconduct or wrongdoing by employees or governors of the school is reported and properly dealt with.
 The governing body will, therefore, respond to all individuals who raise any genuine concerns that they may have about the conduct of others in the school, which are in the public interest.
-This policy and procedure sets out the way in which individuals may raise any concerns that they have and how those concerns will be dealt with.
+This policy sets out the way in which individuals may raise any concerns that they have and how those concerns will be dealt with.

-- 1.1 The school expects the highest standards of conduct from all employees and governors and will treat seriously any concern raised about illegal or improper conduct - 1.2 Any individual covered by this policy will be expected, through agreed procedures and without fear of recrimination, to bring to the attention of the Headteacher (or the chair of governors if the concerns relate to the Headteacher) any serious impropriety or breach of procedure. - 1.3 Employees who do not follow the steps identified in this procedure or other agreed internal procedures, and take their concerns to other outside sources (e.g. the press), may be subject to a formal disciplinary investigation - 1.4 This policy does not form part of any employee's contract of employment and it may be amended at any time.
-The school may also vary any time limits as appropriate in any case
+- 1.1 The school expects the highest standards of conduct from all employees and governors and will treat seriously any concern raised about illegal or improper conduct. - 1.2 Any individual covered by this policy will be expected, through agreed procedures and without fear of recrimination, to bring to the attention of the Headteacher (or the Chair of Governors if the concerns relate to the Headteacher) any serious impropriety or breach of procedure. - 1.3 Employees who do not follow the steps identified in this procedure or other agreed internal procedures, and take their concerns to other outside sources (eg the press), may be subject to a formal disciplinary investigation. - 1.4 The school may also vary any time limits as appropriate in any case.